Posted on Thursday, May 16th, 2024 at 9:00 am

 - Ten years: Some policies extend benefits for up to ten years if you remain disabled from working.

-- To age 65 or retirement age: The most comprehensive LTD plans provide benefits until you reach age 65 or your Social Security normal retirement age (SSNRA), whichever is later.
+- To age 65 or retirement age: The most comprehensive LTD plans provide benefits until you reach age 65 or your Social Security Normal Retirement Age (SSNRA), whichever is later.
 However, if you become disabled after age 60, benefits may only last for a few years.

 It’s essential to review your long-term disability policy’s summary plan description or certificate of coverage to determine the specific benefit period applicable to your situation.